-But just how many ads does a person see in a day?
+But how many marketing messages per day are we exposed to exactly?
 Is it in the hundreds?
 Thousands?
 Or more ads?

 The answer is A LOT, and the figures will have you questioning how the human brain can cope with the constant information overload.